 It is important to consider how victims may be harmed by stalkers’ use of technology.
 Stalkers use technology in various ways to stalk their victims.
-Stalkers use the Internet to contact or post things about the victim on message boards or discussion forums.
+Stalkers use the Internet to contact or post things about the victim on social media.
 They may also verbally attack or threaten victims in chat rooms.
 Some stalkers will post threatening or personal information about the victim – including the victim’s full name and address.
 Often stalkers will e-mail the victim or fill their in-box with spam, and have been known to send viruses or other harmful programs to victims’ computers.
 These threatening messages should be saved, especially if the victim is considering contacting the police with the case.

 Stalkers use cell phones enabled with Global Positioning System (GPS) to track victims.
 For example, a GPS-enabled phone placed in the victim’s car will let the stalker track everywhere the car travels.
 If the stalker has ever had access to the victim’s phone or computer, it may be necessary to stop using them altogether, or only use them in a manner that will not give the stalker any information about the victim’s location.